jackfranklin/javascriptplayground.com/_posts/2017-02-13-context-in-reactjs-applications.md

 ## When to use context

 If you're a library author, context is useful.
 Libraries like [React Router use context](https://github.com/ReactTraining/react-router/blob/v4/packages/react-router/modules/Router.js#L13) to allow the components that they provide application developers to communicate.
 When you're writing a library that provides components that need to talk to each other, or pass values around, `context` is perfect.
+Another famous library that makes use of context is [react-redux](https://github.com/reactjs/react-redux/blob/master/src/components/Provider.js#L23).
+I encourage you to look through the source code for both React Router and React Redux, you can learn a lot about React by doing so.

 Let's build our own router library, `RubbishRouter`.
 It will define two components: `Router` and `Route`.
 The `Router` component needs to expose a `router` object onto the context, so our `Route` components can pick up on it and use it to function as expected.

+`Router` will be used to wrap our entire application, and the user will use multiple `Route` components to define parts of the app that should only render if the URL matches.
+To do this, each `Route` will take a `path` property, indicating the path that they should match before rendering.

 First, `Router`.
 It exposes the `router` object on the context, and other than that it simply renders the children that it's given: